 Premature Baby Care History 1880s-1940s

-Footscray Led the World in Premature Baby Care and Reducing Infant Mortality
+Footscray World Leader in Premature Baby Care and Reducing Infant Mortality

 Premature Baby Care History 1880s-1940s is a family history research project that travelled globally from Footscray in Melbourne’s industrial west to Coney Island’s Luna Park in New York and beyond.
 The Tweddle Baby Hospital in Footscray was a trailblazer in premature baby care using Sir Truby King’s methods, along with the Plunket and Primrose Nurses.
 Together they had an extraordinary influence on improving infant mortality.
 In the United States, Dr Martin Couney, had a remarkable impact on saving hundreds of premature babies from certain death with his bizarre approach.

 Research for a small talk I gave at my Auntie’s funeral took me on an extraordinary history journey.
 I became absorbed in the world of premature babies in Australia and overseas circa 1940 and before.
 My aunt, Margaret KRAKE nee McNISH, was born prematurely on 24 May 1938.
 She weighed less than five pounds but probably more than three.
 Babies weighing less than three pounds had little chance of surviving but miracles did happen.

 Margaret was born somewhere in “Footscray”.
 Where I don’t know.
 Probably not at home.
 Most likely at a private hospital near the McNISH family home.
 It could have been ‘Kelvin Grove’, 3 Tongue Street, Yarraville, around the corner from where the family lived.
 Wherever she was born she needed specialised care as a premature baby until she reached a ‘normal’ birth weight.
 This could have been at the Tweddle Baby Hospital (‘Tweddle’) on the corner of Gordon and Barkley Streets, Footscray or the place where she was born.